|

 the theories and concepts discussed in the

-readings to analyze a series of cases on reserve in the Library or they
+readings to analyze a series of cases and accompanying

 The cases are designed to heighten your